sprejerlaila/jekyll-uno/_posts/2018-12-28-Analyzing whatsapp messages part 1.md

 ### Disclaimer

-In this first approach and for simplicity, I decided to skip media files.
+For simplicity, in this first approach I decided to skip media files.

 ### Loading the message history